 - 5.1 Competitors are divided into classes according to their sex and age.
 Women may compete in men's classes. - 5.2 The main competition class for women is called W21 and M21 for men. - 5.3 Additional competition classes may be opened for competitor of different age group and sex.
 For competitors younger than 21, the classes W20 and M20, W18 and M18 and so on with intervals of 2 years are used.
-For older competitors, the classes W35 and M35, W40 and M40 and so on with intervals of 5 years are used. - 5.4 The age of a competitor on the 1st of January in the competition season shall decide the class the competitor should register for the competition season. - 5.5 Should a class have too many entries, it may be split into parallel classes based on the competitors' previous performances. - 5.6 Each class may be divided into subclasses according to the difficulty and/or length of the courses.
+For older competitors, the classes W35 and M35, W40 and M40 and so on with intervals of 5 years are used. - 5.4 The age of a competitor in the competition season shall decide the class the competitor should register for the competition season. - 5.4.1.
+Competitors aged 20 or younger belong to each class up to the end of the calendar year in which they reach the given age. - 5.4.2.
+Competitors aged 21 or older belong to each class from the beginning of the calendar year in which they reach the given age.

+- 5.5 Should a class have too many entries, it may be split into parallel classes based on the competitors' previous performances. - 5.6 Each class may be divided into subclasses according to the difficulty and/or length of the courses.
 Subclasses according to difficulty and course lengths are named E (elite), if applicable, A, B, C and N (novice).
 Subclasses according to course lengths only are named S (short) and L (long). - 5.7 Competitors aged 20 or younger are entitled to compete in older classes up to and including 21. - 5.8 Competitors aged 21 or older are entitled to compete in younger classes down to and including 21. - 5.9 W21E and M21E (WE, ME) classes in the Ranking League Competitions are for elite runners selected by the Association.